samhinsh/unshackled/README.md

 # unshackled
 CS247 Project

-To launch the server, use either 'node index.js' or 'nodemon index.js' (if you have nodemon, it'll automatically reload your server on code changes)
+-To launch the server, use either 'node index.js' or 'nodemon index.js' (if you have nodemon, it'll automatically reload your server on code changes)

+-Navigate to http://localhost:3000 in your browser